 From Field to Fork, Shopping Local Makes Good Sense

 2020 made all of us keenly aware of the need to support and help sustain small businesses.
 Finding locally sourced foods does more than boost the regional economy—it keeps you healthier.
 Sourcing foods from local providers help build immunities and ensures foods are incredibly fresh.
-Local honey can help reduce seasonal allergies, while foods grown or raised ethically and without chemicals and antibiotics are healthier for your family.
+Local honey (or medicinal honey, like manuka) can help reduce seasonal allergies, while foods grown or raised ethically and without chemicals and antibiotics are healthier for your family.
 In many cases, it’s possible to have a personal relationship with the people providing your food.
 How cool is that?
 If you don’t have access to high quality local food, Azure Standard is a food delivery that we get monthly and it’s the next best thing!

 2021 is sure to become a memorable year for placing health at the forefront of our minds and using food to stay healthy.
 I am excited about the possibilities and sharing more knowledge from both a nurse and mother’s perspective.
 I love connecting with my tribe!
 Be sure to connect with me on Instagram (especially in my stories) and Facebook, where I share my family’s favorite real food recipes!